2023 UW System Chemistry Faculties Meeting

 Registration is $100 per person and covers all meals (Friday dinner, Saturday breakfast, and Saturday lunch).

 If you will need to park a car, we encourage you to reserve a spot by clicking on the link below.
 Parking is $15.00 per day.
 The closest space is lot 80, the Union South Parking ramp.
 Lot 7 (Granger Hall) is also nearby.
 You may also try parking on the same day without reserving, but spots in these lots are not guaranteed.
 The link provides real-time updates of available parking.
 The Chemistry building is at the corner of Mills and University avenues.
-More information will be added soon.

 Interactive Campus Map